-ARTICLE II-18: To see if the Town will vote, pursuant to MGL c.44B, to raise and appropriate from the Community Preservation Fund estimated annual revenues, budgeted reserves, fund balance or historic preservation reserve the sum of \$190,000 towards Phase 2 rehabilitation of the Adams Masonic Lodge, located at 2 Bank Street, as shown on Assessor's Map 15, Lot 83, for the purpose of preserving, restoring and rehabilitating an historic resource, and to authorize the Board of Selectmen to enter into a grant agreement with Masonic Temple Adams Lodge and to authorize the Board of Selectmen to acquire on behalf of the Town a historic preservation restriction on such property, or do or act anything thereon.
+ARTICLE 22: To see if the Town will vote, pursuant to MGL c.44B, to raise and appropriate from the Community Preservation Fund estimated annual revenues, budgeted reserves, fund balance or historic preservation reserve the sum of \$190,000 for the purpose of preserving, restoring and rehabilitating the historic Adams Masonic Lodge, located at 2 Bank Street, as shown on Assessor's Map 15, Lot 83 by commencing the Phase 2 restoration and rehabilitation project, which includes repair of the roof and flashing, installation of gutters and bringing the electrical system up to code and related tasks, pursuant to a grant agreement with the Masonic Temple Adams Lodge, and to authorize the Board of Selectmen, in consultation with the Wellfleet Historical Commission, to enter into said grant agreement, which agreement shall require a historic preservation restriction to be imposed on the property and set forth other terms and conditions under which said funds may be expended, and further to authorize the Board of Selectmen to acquire on behalf of the Town said historic preservation restriction on such property, or do or act anything thereon.

 Board of Selectmen: Recommends 5-0.
 Finance Committee: Recommends 9-0.
-Community Preservation Committee: Recommends 5-0.

 Historical Commission: Recommends 5-0.